patridge/StackGeography/README.md

 I started everything in [jsFiddle](http://jsfiddle.net).
 After exactly 337 revisions over a week through jsFiddle, I decided to put the code and markup somewhere more permanent.
 I went out and registered a domain and set up this repository.
 I have started working on getting it hosted through [AppHarbor](https://appharbor.com/) but I haven't nailed that down yet as I am still picking up Git, GitHub, and AppHarbor.

+###Release Notes

+####2009-01-09

+After being live for just under 24 hours, the Google Maps API started rejecting (403) geocoding requests.
+Apparently, having everyone throw 50 requests at it for each load (not to mention additional requests for subsequent polls) was a bit mean.
+There is now a simple server-side proxy for geocoding requests that will cache them.

   [1]: http://api.stackexchange.com/docs/
   [2]: http://code.google.com/apis/maps/documentation/javascript/basics.html
   [3]: http://jquery.com/